 As a rule, Basilisk has no desire to make anything easier for anyone.
 There is no reason to believe they are incapable of normal speech, rather than jagged, ear-piercing static.
 Maintaining a visage that kills most people on sight requires immense effort, but they have never been observed without it (not that anyone is bold enough to check).

 This mindset is clear from their territory.
 Blunt brutalist blocks of concrete stretch as far as the eye can see.
-The infrastructure budget overwhelmingly skews towards a colossal network of libraries and an accompanying intranet.
+Nearly all of the infrastructure serves a colossal network of libraries and an accompanying intranet.
 Bottomless archives from all scientific disciplines are available to all citizens.
-(A portion is reserved for classified research; the size is unknown beyond “alarming”) The cities are smoothly functional, but the lodgings, dining, and transit are similar to an above-average prison colony.
+(A portion is reserved for their inner circle; the size is unknown beyond “disturbing”.)
+The cities are smoothly functional, but the lodgings, dining, and transit are similar to an above-average prison colony.

 Basilisk is known for choosing spite over prudence, but they have been pushing the ratio alarmingly far.
 They demand huge numbers of chemical engineers, experimental physicists, etc. The purpose is unknown, but the research has been given unprecedented security- all espionage attempts have failed, but they clearly expect something that will break their political stalemate.